CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Penalties and sparse regression
 -----------------------------------------------

 It's possible to add a penalizer term to the Cox regression as well.
 One can use these to i) stabilize the coefficients, ii) shrink the estimates to 0, iii) encourages a Bayesian viewpoint, and iv) create sparse coefficients.
-Regression models, including the Cox model, include both an L1 and L2 penalty:
+All regression models, including the Cox model, include both an L1 and L2 penalty:

 .. math:: \frac{1}{2} \text{penalizer} \left((1-\text{l1\_ratio}) \cdot ||\beta||_2^2 + \text{l1\_ratio} \cdot ||\beta||_1\right)